-Perry’s Victory and International Peace Memorial is one of the most striking features on Put-in-Bay.
-This 352-ft column is a powerful symbol of everlasting peace between nations.
+Perry’s Victory and International Peace Memorial is one of the most striking features on Put-in-Bay Ohio.
+This 352-ft massive doric column is a powerful symbol of everlasting peace between nations.
 Perry’s Monument is of a part of the national park service (NPS) of the United States.

 Completed in 1915, it is the tallest Doric column in the world.
 Doric columns are noted by their simple capitals atop the column.
 The monument recently underwent a series of renovations and reopened in 2006.
 It also closes intermittently for cleaning and repairs.
 This national monument on South Bass Island serves as a lasting peace memorial between Canada, United States, and Great Britain.
 The Great Lakes formed a large part of the War of 1812’s history where Commodore Oliver Hazard Perry led his fleet to victory in the Battle of the Lake Erie Islands.

 Visiting Perry’s Victory and International Peace Memorial

-Located minutes from downtown on an isthmus, a narrow piece of land between two larger ones, Perry’s Victory and International Peace Memorial is easily accessible from the downtown docks and the Jet Express terminal.
+Located minutes from downtown on an isthmus, a narrow piece of land between two larger ones, Perry’s Victory & International Peace Memorial is easily accessible from the downtown docks and the Jet Express terminal.
 The rotunda of the monument commemorates the brave men who served this great country.

 To get to the observation deck, visitors walk up 37 steps to the visitor center.
 Once they pay admission, a park ranger takes them up an elevator to the deck.
 The views are absolutely breathtaking from this height.
 Lake Erie and the border of Canada spreads before them, the longest undefended border in the world.